Green-Software-Foundation/SOFT/Transforming_Organisations_for_Sustainable_Software.md

 </tr>
 </table>

-## Stage 4 -- Training and Assessment
+### Stage 4 - Training and Assessment

 Effective training initiatives are essential for equipping teams with the necessary knowledge and competencies to embed and advance sustainable practices within an organisation.
-Such training programmes must clearly articulate sustainable development acronyms, relevant methodologies, best practices, and specific techniques to enable comprehensive understanding and effective implementation.
+Such training programmes must clearly articulate sustainable development acronyms, relevant methodologies, best practices, and specific techniques to enable a comprehensive understanding and effective implementation.

 Tracking the progress and effectiveness of training programmes is crucial.
 This includes maintaining detailed records of participation, gathering feedback from participants to evaluate training effectiveness, and assessing the ongoing application of knowledge and skills gained through training.